-More Ways Of Keeping Chicks Warm During Cold Weather
+Most Efficient Ways Of Keeping Chicks Warm During Cold Weather:

 While you will agree that most ways of keeping chicks warm during winter are artificial, using electronic heaters such as Solar heated chicken coop is not the only effective one.
 There are many ways of going about this, and they include:

 When your coop has holes, you can bet on the fact that it will lose heat very fast.
 And while that may not be the case with new acquisitions, it is important to seal gaping holes that let in the wind chill.
 Cold is the worst enemy of newly hatched chicks.

 However, do not forget that as much as chicks need adequate warm to grow, they also need fresh air.
 Thus, as you seal holes using plywood, also ensure there is proper ventilation for air circulation.